 Best Soundbars in India (2026)

-Best soundbars from ₹1,699 to ₹23,989 — ranked on sound quality, bass, connectivity, and build.
-9 picks across budget, mid-range, and premium tiers.
+Best soundbars from ₹1,699 to ₹29,990 — ranked on sound quality, bass, connectivity, and build.
+14 picks across budget, mid-range, premium, and Dolby Atmos tiers.

 Your TV speakers are bad.
 Every TV manufacturer knows this — they prioritise thin bezels over audio quality, and the downward-firing speakers in most TVs produce tinny, muffled sound.
 A soundbar fixes this instantly, and you don't need to spend ₹20,000 to notice a massive difference.
+If immersive overhead sound is your priority and you want dedicated up-firing drivers, head straight to our Dolby Atmos soundbar roundup for models built specifically around spatial audio.

 LG S70TY 3.1.1 Channel (₹23,989)